VenturaNotes/Time-Management-With-ClickUp/README.md

 Line #5: Time on track to doing 12 hours of work a day (can be customized in code to more or less hours expected a day)

 The tasks analyzed need to be made "urgent" priority and have a due date in the future.
-Tasks / subtasks currently being worked on need to be tagged ("today")
+Tasks / subtasks currently being worked on need to be tagged "today".